BenLorantfy/nestjs-zod/README.md

   - `3.0` - Nullable fields will use `nullable: true`

 ##### Example
-To complete the swagger integration/setup, `cleanupOpenApiDoc` needs to be called with the generated open api doc.
-This function performs some necessary post-processing
+To complete the swagger integration/setup, `cleanupOpenApiDoc` needs to be called with the generated open api doc, like so:

 ```diff
   const openApiDoc = SwaggerModule.createDocument(app,